Mr. Hiccup

-Mr. Hiccup is an animated series created by Italtos Corporation in 1983.
+Mr. Hiccup is an animated series created by Italtoons Corporation in 1983.
 The character and initial shorts were initially created by Piero Angela and Bruno Bozzetto and developed into 39 three-minute episodes and several dozen shorts.

+Plot

 The series focuses on the life of Mr. Hiccup, who is a little man with a normal life, a normal job, a normal home, and one not-so-normal problem: chronic hiccups.